readandprogress/reading.is-a.dev/_posts/General/2023-11-30-taking-a-small-break.md

 title: "Taking a Small Break"
 date: 2023-11-30 20:00:00 -0500
 categories: General
-tags: [ holidays, burnout, writing, agenda, break ]
+tags: [ Holidays, Burnout, Writing, Agenda, Break ]
 time:
 description: So hey!
 How have you been?
 I'm being good these couple of months, and luckily my health has not stagnated since I got sick mid-year.
 toc: # false | Only when you don't wan TOC.